sjneph/satfactor/README.md

 general algorithm for this problem that scales in less than exponential time with respect to the number of bits needed to represent the integer number.

-Integer factorization is more than just theoretical interest.
+Integer factorization is more than just of theoretical interest.
 It is the foundation of public RSA encryption that keeps your transactions with your bank or an online retailer safe!

 What this code does